 Effectively communicating price increases to parents

 Increasing fees puts nurseries in a difficult position, but one that they can’t easily avoid.
-The process can be painful for both parties, particularly as parents have a lack of understanding around the issues faced by the sector.
+The process can be painful for both parties, particularly as parents have a lack of understanding around the issues faced by the sector and their cost of living is already increasing.

 Make sure you’re sending clear information to parents.
 You’ll always receive questions from parents, but the clearer the information they receive is, the less likely they are to be confused.